nssteinbrenner/puppet-web_server_nginx/README.md

 #### Install
 On the puppet master:

-The module is called web_server, so put the directories in this repository in a modules directory inside of your puppet module path called web_server.
+The module is called web_server, so put the directories in this repository inside of a directory called "web_server" within your puppet module path.
 For example, /etc/puppetlabs/code/environments/production/modules/web_server.
 You can find your module path by typing 'puppet config print modulepath'.
 Then, in your environment manifests directory (e.g /etc/puppetlabs/code/enviroments/production/manifests), edit site.pp and include the following:

     resources { 'firewall':
         purge => true,